2011 Alexandria bombing: Domestic

 The attack was also condemned by the Muslim Brotherhood, who also called upon Muslims to protect Christian churches.
 On the eve of the Coptic Christmas on 6 January 2011, Egyptian Muslims showed up at churches during mass service offering to serve as a "human shield" against any possible further attacks.

 Both government and independent newspapers warned that civil war could break out in Egypt unless Muslims and Christians close ranks.
 Newspapers also urged the Egyptian government to focus on the situation of the Copts, who often complain of discrimination.

-Interior minister Habib al-Adly said on 23 January that evidence proved that the Gaza-based Army of Islam planned and executed the attack.
-The group quickly denied responsibility, while also reportedly expressing support for the bombing.

 In an interview that aired on Al-Fareen TV (Egypt) on 3 January 2011 (as translated by MEMRI), Former Egyptian Deputy Minister Abdallah Al-Ash'al stated that:

 Today, many young people in Egypt are unhappy.
 They flee the country and prefer to die on the shores of the Mediterranean, because they have no job opportunities here...The Mossad has exploited this.
 The people who carried out this attack are Egyptians, but the Mossad exploited them...Are these nothing but theories?
 No. When Israeli military intelligence chief Amos Yadlin submitted a report about the past four and a half years, he stated clearly that Israel was exploiting the peace treaty in order to infiltrate Egypt.

-Egypt's general prosecutor opened probe on former Interior Minister Habib el-Adly's reported role in the New Year's Eve bombing.